 TENANTS LEGAL CENTER

-In California, the action to evict is called an "UNLAWFUL DETAINER"
+In California, the action to evict is called an "UNLAWFUL DETAINER" This case is like a civil "criminal" charge because:

 Most all eviction cases (Unlawful Detainers) must be preceded by an EVICTION NOTICE.
 The notable exception is at the end of a lease where generally no special notice is required.